briansworth/dev/_posts/2019-5-11-PowerShell-Windows-Routing.md

 <p>
-  One more thing to take note of, is which NIC is assigned to your Domain Controller.
+  One more thing to take note of, is which VM Switch is assigned to your Domain Controller.
-  You will need to specify the IP configuration with this information.
+  You will need to specify the IP configuration with this information (see the 'SwitchName' property below).
 </p>

 ```powershell